CORONARY BYPASS SURGERY

 Many holistic doctors and naturopaths use chelation therapy for arteriosclerosis, angina and other heart problems.
 Chelation is the use of substances, either natural or synthetic drugs, that strongly bind to toxic metals and remove them from the body.

 While it is better than most bypass surgery, I do not recommend it and I never have needed it.
-Instead, nutritional balancing will remove ALL of the toxic metals, not just a few, much more thoroughly and more safely.
+Instead, development will remove ALL of the toxic metals, not just a few, much more thoroughly and more safely.
 For much more about chelation, please read the article entitled Chelation Therapy.

 WHAT ABOUT ANGIOPLASTY INSTEAD OF BYPASS SURGERY?